 The Guidebook includes an overview of the process in a PDF format, along with a workbook in a PDF and RTF format.
 You can import the RTF into Word or Scrivener and work with it there.

-Click the image below to download the Guidebook now.
+Click the image below to subscribe to my mailing list and download the Guidebook now.

 Something I tackled in my most recent screenwriting assignment was getting clear on who the characters are and what motivates them, especially since they weren’t my original characters.
 This project was a rewrite of a writer-producer’s script so the characters were his, though they now feel like “ours.”

 Part of the process of getting there was working through the characters’ GMC (goals, motivation, and conflict) to understand them more deeply.